yamatt/blog/content/showcase/this-blog.md

 ### AlexJS

 Using GitHub Actions allowed me to inline the assessment of the quality of my content.
 One of the tools I chose was [AlexJS](https://alexjs.com/).
 I was already a little familiar with it anyway, having been referred it by a friend.
-AlexJS that looks to improve the equality in your use of language and is super cool and it's been fascinating how it's been teaching me to adapt my language.
+AlexJS looks to improve the equality in your use of language and is super cool and it's been fascinating how it's been teaching me to adapt my language.
 I looked for similar products that I could also include, but I wasn't very successful.

 ### Make words better